djipco/surface-scanmeister/README.md

 ```

 It explains each step, asks before changing anything, then verifies the result.
 One of the first
-steps makes the project tools and desktop launchers executable, so afterward this also works:
+steps makes the project command-line tools executable, so afterward this also works:

 ```sh
 ./tools/initial-setup